joao-oli-oliveira/css-exercises/foundations/flex/02-flex-header/README.md

 ![wide](./desired-outcome-wide.png)

 ### Self Check
-- There is space between all items and the edge of the header (specific px amount doesn't matter here).
+X There is space between all items and the edge of the header (specific px amount doesn't matter here).
-- Logo is centered vertically and horizontally.
+X Logo is centered vertically and horizontally.
-- list-items are horizontal, and are centered vertically inside the header.
+X list-items are horizontal, and are centered vertically inside the header.
-- left-links and right-links are pushed all the way to the left and right, and stay at the edge of the header when the page is resized.
+X left-links and right-links are pushed all the way to the left and right, and stay at the edge of the header when the page is resized.
-- Your solution does not use floats, inline-block, or absolute positioning.
+X Your solution does not use floats, inline-block, or absolute positioning.

 - Note: For this exercise, it's completely acceptable to not match the font-family.